cfpb/design-system/docs/pages/tables.md

           #### Border

-          * Bottom: 1px, Gray-50 #BABBBD on each row, including header
+          * Bottom: 1px, Gray-50 #a2a3a4 on each row, including header

           #### Cells